mdmould/lvk-data/README.md

 # lvk-data

-This is a repo I use to download and store public data released by the LIGO-Virgo-KAGRA collaboration.
+This is a repo I use to download and store public data released by the LIGO-Virgo-KAGRA (LVK) collaboration.
 In particular, from the [GWTC releases](https://gwosc.org/eventapi/html/GWTC/) I usually only need parameter-estimation (PE) samples, search injections to estimate sensitive volume-time (VT), and rates and population (RP) analysis results.
 The data for these can be found on [GWOSC](https://gwosc.org).

 ## Installation